nathancarter/weblurch/doc/plan.md

    * Remove the red and green marking buttons, instead placing a pair of thumb up/down buttons (glyphicon-thumbs-up/down) on *each* state.
 Re-clicking the active one toggles it off.
-   * Add a Restart button after the Run button that puts the page back in the initial state stored in the test history, and clears every action out of the undo/redo stack.
  * Move the name-and-download controls to the left side, and add on the right side a drop-down menu for what test history to compare to this one.
 If none is chosen, show as now.
 If one is chosen,